Software-Engineering-Jagiellonian/django-celery-frege/README.md

 ### Commit messages convention

-In order to unify the commit messages creation strategy, we strongly recommend adhering to the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+In order to unify the commit messages creation strategy, we strongly recommend adhering to [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).